jedevc/mini-ctf-tool/README.md

 - `display`

   Display name of the challenge.
 This corresponds to the CTFd challenge name.
-  Must be stable over time (otherwise you'll get challenge duplication).
+  Must be unique and stable over time (otherwise you'll get challenge duplication).

 - `category`